 - Entry/booking forms for events, activities or challenges – for which we use Enthuse

 - Forms submitted via our website.
 These are managed using our Content Management System (CMS) – which is WordPress.
 Any details processed via the CMS are deleted automatically after a number of days, and are forwarded to a secure email address enabling your enquiry to be responded to by the relevant Charity team or colleague.
 We do not retain any data for longer than is necessary

 - Creation of a regular donation, such as a direct debit or standing order – for which we use Enthuse or Eazy Collect

-- Information we receive from you through our website or that you provide through our social media platforms.
+- Information you provide through our social media platforms

 Due to the nature of our organisation’s purpose, we ensure that any collection of information is conducted in a non-intrusive way and with sensitivity to individuals who advise that they have received or benefitted from our care or support.
 It is important to recognise that data relating to patients and their care, is managed completely separately – and never exchanged with or compared in any way – to the Charity’s supporter data.